nebula-plugins/gradle-dependency-lock-plugin/README.md

 ### Applying the Plugin

-To include add the following to your build.gradle
+To include, add the following to your build.gradle

     buildscript {
       repositories { jcenter() }

+      dependencies {
+        classpath 'com.netflix.nebula:gradle-dependency-lock-plugin:1.9.0'
+      }
     }

     apply plugin: 'gradle-dependency-lock'